aws-samples/serverless-smart-streaming-engine/README.md

 ## License

-This sample code is made available under Apache 2.0 license.
+This sample code is made available under MIT-0 license.
 See the LICENSE file.